ssstockle/zen_blocker/README.md

 > want to
 > make Google happy, but if you want to avoid that, just install it from source following the steps below.

-1. Download or clone this repository
+1. Download the .zip from the releases tab or clone this repository.
 2. Open Chrome and navigate to `chrome://extensions/` (or your Chromium-based browser's extensions page)
 3. Enable "Developer mode" in the top right corner
 4. Click "Load unpacked" and select the extension folder